 - Diplomatic passport (48 page) – Kshs 7,550

 - Lost Passport Ksh.
 12,050

 Kindly note that payments via Debit/Credit/Prepaid Cards attract an extra 2.5% handling fee.

 The other processes including the documents needed remain the same.
-Previous articles that I’ve written about Kenyan passports are below.
-Something to note is that Kenyans can now track the progress of their passports via the eCitizen website once they have finished the application process.
+Previous articles that we have written about Kenyan passports are below.